 The downsides of Geberit in-wall carrier are pretty generic, to say the least.
 It will be more appropriate to refer the disadvantages to all in-wall carriers instead.

 Not that Geberit carrier is flawless, but it would seem like nitpicking just to make a nice paragraph.
 So if you are new to wall hung toilets, here are 3 main disadvantages for your knowledge.

 Fill And Flush Valve Maintenance

 Unlike an external toilet tank, the only way to get to the internal parts of a concealed tank is through the actuator flush panel.
 You can imagine the difficulty when you are trying to fix a problem in the tank or just regular maintenance.
 You will wish your fingers have eyes.

-Which is why Geberit designs its flushing mechanism to be maintenance free (Or should it be easy to maintain?).
+This is why Geberit designs its flushing mechanism to be maintenance-free (Or should it be easy to maintain?).
 Even when you need to replace the flush or fill valve, it’s not that hard as you would imagine.
 Watch the video below; you decide if this is a disadvantage, and see if you can spot any tools being used.

 Treat Your Installation Like Defusing A Bomb